List of Saved by the Bell characters: Penny Belding

 Richard Belding's niece (portrayed by Jodi Peterson) is blonde and bubbly, but no one wants to date her as she is related to the Principal.
-During Zack's sophomore year at Bayside, he earns himself a Saturday school detention.
+During Zack's sophomore year at Bayside, he earns himself a one week suspension.
 In order to be released from serving time and to be able to attend Kelly's upcoming party, he signs a treaty with Mr. Belding agreeing to take Penny out on a date on Friday in lieu of serving his sentence.
 After making this agreement, Kelly informs Zack that her birthday party would also be that Friday, since the Max was booked on Saturday.
 In order to make Kelly's party, Zack trains Screech to imitate him, so that he could take Penny out on the date instead; this works out well because Penny is attracted to Screech, but she angers Kelly when she says that she is hot for "Zack," thinking that was who Screech was.